DinhLeGaulois2/en_francais/Quiz-HTML-CSS-jQuery/README.md

 > Click on **myQuiz.html** (you could rename it)

 ### Execution with "Autoplay" Mode
-We could select the delay (which will be recorded locally and will be used again - as long as we don't set a new value - again for next executions...)
+We could select the delay (which will be recorded locally and will be used again - as long as we don't set a new value - for next executions...)

 ![alt text](assets/img/execution.jpg)